Guadalajara Jalisco, Mexico Travel Guide

 Consider going during opening hours for fewer crowds to experience the premises.

-Plaza de Armas, Plaza de la Liberación, Rotonda de los Jaliscienses Ilustres form the monumental heart of the historic center.
+The heart Of the city, Plaza de la Liberación, Rotonda de los Jaliscienses Ilustres form the monumental heart of the historical core.

 Grand Neo-Gothic church with stunning stained-glass windows and a massive clock.